Join AMZ Racing!

 - current transcript of grades (for ETH students: from MyStudies)

-- Send an Email (Subject: "AMZ Focus Student Application 24/25") with the materials to recruiting@amzracing.ch & thomatan@ethz.ch (application must be sent to both addresses).
-Additionally, apply via the application form from D-MAVT.
+- Send an Email (Subject: "AMZ Focus Student Application 25/26") with the materials to recruiting@amzracing.ch & thomatan@ethz.ch (application must be sent to both addresses).
+Additionally, apply via the application form (awaiting new form) from D-MAVT.
 All three must be done!

 Driverless Core Member